nereolopez/blog/_posts/2018-02-15-csharp-linq.md

 ```

 ### Ordering
 Usually we will want to return the result of a query ordered by a specific Property.
-Do you remember what the `T` in `List<T`>` for example stands for?
+Do you remember what the `T` in `List<T>` stands for?
 Yes, it represents the type.
-[We will see later how to create Custom Types]() (not yet available), but so far, let's imagine that instead having a list of integers we have a list of Users, being User a custom type that has some properties like name or age.
+[We will see later how to create Custom Types]({{ site.baseurl }}{% post_url 2018-02-20-csharp-classes %}), but so far, let's imagine that instead having a list of integers we have a list of Users, being User a custom type that has some properties like name or age.

 We will need the `orderby` keyword and we can use the `ascending` or `descending`as needed.